 This comes at a time when the need for patient care is higher, care is more complex and demand for service often exceeds capacity.
 At the same time, allied health fields are expecting to see a large increase in the number of available positions in the coming years.
 This again is due to the growth in the American population and with that the healthcare needs of its citizens.
-The medical technologist field is expected to grow by 30% in the coming years and with a projected 60,000 new Physical Therapist jobs to open up in the US within the next decade, it’s clear to see that there is a serious need for skilled healthcare professionals in the US.
+The medical technologist field is expected to grow by 30% in the coming years and with a projected 60,000 new Physical Therapist jobs to open up in the U.S. within the next decade, it’s clear to see that there is a serious need for skilled healthcare professionals in the U.S.

 We believe that hiring internationally trained nurses goes much further than resolving the nursing shortage in the USA.
 The benefits of hiring international nurses are numerous.

-Bringing diversity into your workforce
+Bringing diversity into your nursing workforce

-In a survey conducted by Glassdoor, two thirds of people consider diversity important in the workplace.
+In a survey conducted by Glassdoor, two-thirds of people consider diversity important in the workplace.
 The same survey also found that diversity was known to produce an increase in productivity in the professional environment.
 From our countless years of experience working with international healthcare workers, Conexus believes that diversity plays a key role in a healthcare setting.

-A cost-effective workforce solution
+A cost-effective nursing workforce solution

 Beyond this, staffing turnover and nurses leaving the workforce have become a significant problem for hospitals today.
-Not only does this contribute to the nursing shortage, but it also brings with it economic and financial issues that can have an impact on a hospitals profit margin.
-According to the 2016 National Healthcare Retention and RN Staffing Report, the average cost of turnover a nurse ranges from $37,700 to $58,400.
+Not only does this contribute to the nursing shortage, but it also brings with it economic and financial issues that can have an impact on a hospital's profit margin.
+According to the 2016 National Healthcare Retention and RN Staffing Report, the average cost of turnover for a nurse ranges from $37,700 to $58,400.
 Hospitals can lose $5.2 million to $8.1 million annually.
-Our international nurses travel to the USA with realistic expectations and are ready to work full-time in hospitals and long term care facilities, in larger towns or hard-to-staff rural locations.
+Our international nurses travel to the USA with realistic expectations and are ready to work full-time in hospitals and long-term care facilities, in larger towns or hard-to-staff rural locations.

-The Conexus model of matching our international nurses to facilities and units that they are passionate about, help them perform at the highest level and contribute to their happiness and promote a positive work ethic.
+The Conexus model of matching our international nurses to facilities and units that they are passionate about, helps them perform at the highest level and contribute to their happiness and promote a positive work ethic.
 The stability of our international workforce brings with it a much lower turnover risk than other traditional workforces.

-We handle the recruitment process, visa application and emigration journey of all of our candidates, from day one, meaning you don’t need to worry about a thing.
-We pay for all related costs upfront, and our healthcare candidates will only become chargeable upon the commencement of their assignment – on top of this, there is no transfer fee upon completion of our candidate’s 5,000 hour contract with you.
+We handle the recruitment process, visa application, and emigration journey of all of our candidates, from day one, meaning you don’t need to worry about a thing.
+We pay for all related costs upfront, and our healthcare candidates will only become chargeable upon the commencement of their assignment – on top of this, there is no transfer fee upon completion of our candidate’s 5,000-hour contract with you.